Upper

 What to Expect

-At your initial consultation, Dr. Koehler will talk about the results you can hope to enjoy after brachioplasty, as well as conduct a physical evaluation that will help him determine the best technical approach to take during surgery.
+At your initial consultation, Dr. Koehler or Dr. Gardner will talk about the results you can hope to enjoy after brachioplasty, as well as conduct a physical evaluation that will help him determine the best technical approach to take during surgery.
 He’ll also make sure you have all the information you need in order to know exactly what to expect from your surgery and during recovery.

 Risks and Complications

 The risks associated with an upper arm lift are generally minor, and include concerns like infection or having an adverse reaction to anesthesia.
 Irregular contours are a more serious potential complication, although this is rare.
 Surgical skill is an essential component of beautiful arm lift results, as a thin layer of fat must remain in order to protect the nerves and blood vessels as well as ensure natural contours after surgery.
-Dr. Koehler will go over all the risks and benefits of arm lift surgery with you before your procedure so you’re fully informed about what to expect.
+We will go over all the risks and benefits of arm lift surgery with you before your procedure so you’re fully informed about what to expect.

 Your New Look